Raisenil/Laravel_Inventory_Management_System/README.md

 6\.
 Update Configuration from `invento\.env`

 7\.
-Access the website in your browser at `http://localhost:3000`.

-8\.
 Run the Development Server:
 Use Laravel's built-in development server to run your project locally.
 Start the server with the following command in terminal:

     cd Invento